videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/join-meeting.md

 ### `join()`

-- To join the meeting you can call the `join()` which is the part of the `useMeeting` hook of React SDK.
+- To join a meeting you can call the `join()` method which is the part of the `useMeeting` hook of React SDK.
 - This method can be called after the meeting is initialized from the `MeetingProvider`.

 :::caution